astampoulis/makam-paper-funpearl/makamcode/09-typgen.md

 -->

-Now we add a predicate `replaceunif` that, given a specific unification variable and a specific term, replaces its occurrences with the term.
+Now we add a predicate `replaceunif` that, given a specific unification variable and a specific term, replaces the variable's occurrences with the term.
 This will be needed as part of the
 $\forall \vec{a}.\tau$ operation of the rule.
 Here I'll need another reflective predicate, `refl.sameunif`, that succeeds when its two arguments are the same exact unification variable;
 `eq` would just unify them, which is not what we want.